showaykerker/Motor_Control/README.md

 # Motor_Control

-This is a project using [Linkit 7697](https://www.seeedstudio.com/LinkIt-7697-p-2818.html) and a few arduino modules - including 20-slot encoder and deceleration dc motor - to control motor speed.
+This is a project using [Linkit 7697](https://www.seeedstudio.com/LinkIt-7697-p-2818.html) and a few arduino modules - including 20-slot encoder, L298N and deceleration dc motor - to control motor speed.

 Note that in linkit 7697 package, the external interrupt is having a ==debounce time==, which makes it unable to calculate actual speed of the motor.